predicthq/sdk-js/README.md

 * Client.events

-For a description of all available endpoints, refer to our `API Documentation <https://developer.predicthq.com/>`_.
+For a description of all available endpoints, refer to our [API Documentation](https://developer.predicthq.com/).

 ## Running Tests